JadingTsunami/SLADE/README.md

 * Option (with keybind) to move things when moving sectors
 * Draw line lengths when selecting lines or moving/changing their size
 * Draw sector special and/or tag when selecting
+* Allow shift-snapping to existing draw points instead of just vertices